luffyck/luffyck/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on practicing competitive coding
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m learning Django
-- 🤔 I’m looking for help with data science 🤟
 - 📫 How to reach me: lucimornst@gmail.com
 - 😄 Pronouns: He/Him 👦
 - ⚡ Fun fact: My name is Anirudh.
 Luffy is my favourite protagonist😃